 Recommended products

-Matsusada Precision provides a wide selection of modular high-voltage power supplies for GM tubes, as well as for ionization chamber, semiconductor, and scintillation type survey meters.
+Matsusada Precision provides a wide selection of compact, high-reliability high-voltage power supplies optimized for driving GM tubes, as well as Photomultiplier Tubes (PMTs) used in scintillation detectors.
+Our modules are designed for easy integration into portable survey meters and monitoring systems.